marek130/runscopeToTerraform/README.md

 # runscopeToTerraform
-Description: _python script to convert runscope buckets to terraform files._
+Description: _a python script to convert runscope buckets to terraform files._

 **Requires: python3 interpreter.**